codio/site/source/docs/teacher/courses/index.html.md

 This section

+- Curriculum coverage for the UK GCSE Curriculum [more ...](/docs/teacher/courses/ocr)
 - Finding Codio's teaching and learning content [more ...](/docs/teacher/courses/accessing)
 - How Codio gives teachers, and only teachers, solutions right next to the challenges [more ...](/docs/teacher/courses/solutions)
 - How to create your own teaching content [more ...](/docs/teacher/courses/authoring)